MabuseM/PROHITS_workflow/README.md

 To enable XIC-based peptide filtering:

 1. Enable XIC export in DIA-NN
-2. Import the generated XIC report into DEF
+2. Import the generated XIC report into PROHITS workflow
 3. Activate the “XICs filter” module

 The workflow extracts b- and y-ion series and retains peptides supported by at least four consecutive fragment ions.